changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 <details open id="The_Legal_Contract_Comparison_Agent">
 <summary><h2>4.
 The Legal Contract Comparison Agent</h2></summary>

-This section demonstrates how to build a legal contract comparison agent that analyzes original and modified contracts to identify key differences and changes.
+This section demonstrates how to build a legal contract comparison agent that analyses original and modified contracts to identify key differences and changes.

 <details open id="initial_setup">